 The Company has paid a prorated annual dividend on its Preferred Stock.
-On December 30, 2016 the Company paid \$0.22 per share to Preferred Stock shareholders of record as of December 12, 2016.
-Shares issued by the Company after January 1, 2016 received a prorated dividend based upon their original issue date.
+On December 30, 2017 the Company paid \$.22 per share to Preferred Stock shareholders of record as of December 8, 2017.
+Shares issued by the Company after January 1, 2017 received a prorated dividend based upon their original issue date.
 The Company offers a program that allows Preferred Stock shareholders to use their dividends as credits for wine purchases at additional discounts.
-Total dividends paid, in cash and wine credits, were \$462,529 and the payment satisfied all accrued dividend liability through December 31, 2016.
+Total dividends paid, in cash and wine credits, were \$704,049 and the payment satisfied all accrued dividend liabilities through December 31, 2017.
 The Company anticipates paying Preferred Stock dividends annually in December of each year.